Scene changes

 }

-How is it better then using a reference to the CoreController?
-Your modules are tightly coupled with the mediator instead of the controller, so it is much easier to implement them in scenes with different controllers.
+How is this approach better than directly referencing the CoreController?
+By using the mediator, your modules are decoupled from the controller and instead become tightly coupled with the mediator.
+This makes it much easier to implement these modules in scenes that use different controllers.

 Note